When the best care matters...

 - Mental Health professionals are available by appointment to meet with patients who are undergoing cancer treatment to talk through worries, anxieties, or concerns that may be a result of the cancer diagnosis.
 Therapy may include other family members or a referral for medication to help with depression or anxiety.
 The mental health therapist can also assist the patient or family in locating a support group.

 - Chaplain: Patients and families are the focus of the hospital chaplain who offers spiritual and emotional support throughout the course of diagnosis, treatment, and at any time during the illness.
 The chaplain will also contact spiritual leaders and clergy of any faith upon request by patients and families.
-The Pastoral Care Staff is available 7:30 a.m. - 4:30 p.m., Monday – Friday, or by contacting the hospital operator.
+The Spiritual Care Staff is available 7:30 a.m. - 4:30 p.m., Monday – Friday, or by contacting the hospital operator.

-- Oncology Certified Nurses: All of the nurses in the St. Anthony Infusion Center are oncology certified.
+- Oncology Certified Nurses: All of the nurses in the St. Anthony infusion department are oncology certified.
 This is a great benefit for our patients and their families.
 Oncology nursing certification validates and ensures that nurses have met stringent requirements for knowledge and experience.
 They are qualified to provide competent oncology care.
 As Cheri Theulen, RN, BSN, OCN, nurse manager states, "Having 100% oncology certified nurses demonstrates the strong commitment that St. Anthony Regional Hospital has to our patients and the community."